garrardkitchen/blog-dev/content/blog/mcp-server-example.md

 1. **Get the MCP Server Code**

-   Download or clone the MCP server implementation from the [official repository](https://github.com/garrardkitchen/mcp-server-example).
+   Download or clone the MCP server implementation from the [MCP Server repository](https://github.com/garrardkitchen/mcp-server-example).

 2. **Open the Agent Pane in VSCode**